ariel-frischer/RA.Aid-swe-bench/README.md

-# SWE Lite RA-AID
+# SWE-bench RA-AID

-A lightweight version of SWE Bench focused on the RA-AID agent.
+Run SWE Bench Lite dataset with the RA-AID agent and evaluate your results!

 ## Description

 Streamlined interface for running the RA-AID agent on the SWE Bench dataset.
 It's designed to make it easier to test and evaluate the RA-AID agent's performance on software engineering tasks.
-Many of the files in this repo have been modified from the source: https://github.com/Aider-AI/aider-swe-bench [Read more about swebench here.](https://www.swebench.com/)
+[Read more about swebench here.](https://www.swebench.com/)

 ## Requirements